marLoster/recap-maker/README.md

 Then, document store is created and all the files are loaded into it.
 Moreover, dictionary with mappings from entry in document store to a page in pdf input document is created.

 Later, the model is loaded and script selects documents (slides) to each query (topic).
 The program first matches all documents with a similarity to a query that is higher than the specifed threshold.
 Then the query is split into several fragments to account for topics that contain a list of important things to cover.
-If answer to a fragment is not found in the documents associated so far, the similairity
+If answer to a fragment is not found in the documents associated so far, the similairity is measured between the fragment and the documents.
+Again the documents with similarity higher than threshold are selected to be included in the result file.

+After a list of topics and associated documents is created, the pdf file is generated.
+It generates a new page with the topic, and then selected slides are attached after the page with the topic.
+Then another topic follows with its pages, and so on.

+## models used

+- BM25 - model using frequency of the words to calculate similarity it achieved the best results
+- intfloat/multilingual-e5-large - dense model

+There was also an attempt to use a new model, that would be created specifically for this task, however the created models did not live up even to a minimal expectations.
+The description of own models is available in the subdirectory.

+## conclusions

+The pipeline was setup correctly, however the most important part, which is calculating the similarity between documents and queries does not work so well:

+- A lot of important slides are often skipped and are not included in relevant topics.
+It often happens because the explanation of the topic is split into several slides and (according to models) only the first slide is similair enough to the question.
+- Sometimes irrelevant slides are being attached to a question.
+Probably there are more stopwords that need to be filtered.
+- Number of slides is too big.
+It can be adjusted using thresholds mentioned earlier, but it is hard to estimate a proper values for those.

+Better models may also be able to fix these issues.

+## materials used:

 stopwords used from: https://github.com/bieli/stopwords/blob/master/polish.stopwords.txt

-dataset mtnq comes from this paper: https://arxiv.org/abs/2305.05486
+dataset (used to train personal models) mtnq comes from this paper: https://arxiv.org/abs/2305.05486